grapa-dev/grapa/README.md

 5.625
 ```

 By default, all floats are "float" format.
 To change formats use the fix() and float() routines, where both the precision and the "extra" bits can also be specified.
 The parsing engine will set the precision to the system default, which is 128 bits.
 There are two ways to change this.
-First, change the system defualt using the setfloat and setfix routines.
+First, change the system default using the setfloat and setfix routines.
 Second, pass in a $STR to the fix or float routines.
 For example:

 ```
 > "3.5".float(300,6)